-- (c) to specify, on the basis of final recommendations submitted to it by the other bodies referred to in (b) above, Reference Methods of Analysis and Sampling appropriate to Codex Standards which are generally applicable to a number of foods; - (d) to consider, amend, if necessary, and endorse, as appropriate, methods of analysis and sampling proposed by Codex (Commodity) Committees, except that methods of analysis and sampling for residues of pesticides or veterinary drugs in food, the assessment of micro-biological quality and safety in food, the assessment of specifications for food additives, and those methods elaborated by the Codex Committee on Milk and Milk Products, do not fall within the terms of reference of this Committee; - (e) to elaborate sampling plans and procedures, as may be required; - (f) to consider specific sampling and analysis problems submitted to it by the Commission or any of its Committees. - (g) to define procedures, protocols, guidelines or related texts for the assessment of food laboratory proficiency, as well as quality assurance systems for laboratories.
+- (a) to serve as a coordinating body for Codex with other international groups working in methods of analysis and sampling and quality assurance systems for laboratories; - (b) to serve as a coordinating body for Codex with other international groups working on methods of analysis and sampling and quality; - (c) to specify, on the basis of final recommendations submitted to it by the other bodies referred to in (b) above, Reference Methods of Analysis and Sampling appropriate to Codex Standards which are generally applicable to a number of foods; - (d) to consider, amend, if necessary, and endorse, as appropriate, methods of analysis and sampling proposed by Codex (Commodity) Committees, except that methods of analysis and sampling for residues of pesticides or veterinary drugs in food, the assessment of micro-biological quality and safety in food, the assessment of specifications for food additives, and those methods elaborated by the Codex Committee on Milk and Milk Products, do not fall within the terms of reference of this Committee; - to elaborate sampling plans and procedures, as may be required;

-6. CODEX COMMITTEE ON PESTICIDE RESIDUES
+- (f) to consider specific sampling and analysis problems submitted to it by the Commission or any of its Committees. - (g) to define procedures, protocols, guidelines or related texts for the assessment of food laboratory proficiency, as well as quality assurance systems for laboratories. - 6.
+CODEX COMMITTEE ON PESTICIDE RESIDUES